nasa8x/cosmos-sdk/docs/concepts/cli.md

 ### Query Commands

 Application queries are objects that allow users to retrieve information about the application's state.
-In order to enable basic queries, `QueryCmd` should add the following commands:
+To enable basic queries, `QueryCmd` should add the following commands:

 * **QueryTx** and/or other transaction query commands from the `auth` module which allow the user to search for a transaction by inputting its hash, a list of tags, or a block height.
 These various queries allow users to see if transactions have been included in a block.
 * **Account** command from the `auth` module, which displays the state (e.g. account balance) of an account given an address.